 The modern high-rises of Rotterdam, including the Zalmhaven Tower, contrast with the green oasis of Het Park, where city life slows down.

-A person in a black dress and boots looks at artworks in a gallery.
-Several paintings are displayed on glass partitions.
+A woman in a black dress and combat boots observes various artworks in a contemporary gallery in Rotterdam.

 A visitor enjoys the view from the roof garden of the Boijmans Van Beuningen museum in Rotterdam.